Quick Answer The phrase “Eaten By Worms” in the Bible symbolizes mortality, divine judgment, and the consequences…

 A **biblical metaphor** is a figure of speech commonly found in the Bible, where familiar images, symbols, or stories are used to convey deeper spiritual truths and moral lessons.
 These metaphors often draw from everyday life-such as shepherding, farming, or light and darkness-to illustrate complex ideas about faith, salvation, and God’s relationship with humanity.
 Understanding biblical metaphors can enrich your reading of scripture by revealing layers of meaning that connect timeless teachings with powerful imagery.
 Use this tag to explore posts that analyze, interpret, or reference these vivid and meaningful comparisons in biblical texts.

-The phrase “pressed down, shaken together, running over” evokes a vivid image that intertwines aspects of abundance…
+Quick Answer The phrase “pressed down, shaken together, running over” symbolizes an overflowing abundance that emerges from…

-The phrase “The lion will lay down with the lamb” is a biblical metaphor that has permeated…
+Quick Answer The phrase “The lion will lay down with the lamb” is a biblical metaphor from…